nikhilreddybilla28/nikhilreddybilla2801/README.md

  Machine Learning | Deep Learning | Python |  Data Science

 ## About :sunglasses:
 B.tech 3rd year Electrical Engineering student.
-Currently working as a Contributor in Deep learning and Open Source.
+Currently working in Deep learning and fastai .
 Passionate about Deep learning , Machine Learning and open source.
 Also, have some experience in Data Analysis.